New Year's Eve Chicago: Fireworks, party and safety preparations underway

 "We ask everyone, please, ensure that you have a safe night and if you're going to celebrate, do that responsibly.
 And, make sure you have a designated driver, if need be," Hein said.

-He also encouraged people to take advantage f free CTA rides from 10 p.m.
+He also encouraged people to take advantage of free CTA rides from 10 p.m.
 Sunday to 4 a.m.
 New Year's Day.

 A dazzling fireworks display will cast its glow across the lakefront to welcome 2024.
 The best views to catch the show are along the Chicago River or at Navy Pier.
 The city will close six bridges along Wacker Drive so people can enjoy the midnight display.